 What about baby bed bugs?

 Just like the adult bed bugs, their nymphs (the Immature bedbugs) are also wingless but will also shed some skin (molting) 5 times before attaining the adult stage.
-So, since the cant jump around quickly to hide from human beings and other enemies, these bugs will hide in tiny spaces, particularly in a cluster.
+So, since the cannot jump around quickly to hide from human beings and other enemies, these bugs will hide in tiny spaces, particularly in a cluster.
 For example, you can find the bed bugs and their eggs in headboards, bed frames, box springs, and mattresses.

 Do Bed Bugs Climb Walls?